-STEEP SLOPES is all lands with a slope greater than 30%.
+STEEP SLOPES is all lands with a slope 30% or greater.

 STREAM includes any of the following that provides fish habitat: (a) a watercourse, whether it usually contains water or not; (b) a pond, lake, river, creek or brook; (c) a ditch, spring or wetland that is connected by surface flow to something referred to in (a) or (b).